Munafo Core Values: MCV12 — Be Attentive to Standards

 The team keeps its core values in the forefront (core values are "present" as a tangible entity).
 They need not be spoken to be in the forefront. (+mcv12b)

-The team core values adjust, or are consciously re-evaluated, when new men join the team. (+mcv12c)
+The team adjusts or consciously re-evaluates its core values when new members join the team. (+mcv12c)

 When this core value is lacking:

-The team does not have or follow any core values (although the individual men might all have their own personal core values) (-mcv12a)
+The team does not have or follow any core values (although the individual members might all have their own personal core values) (-mcv12a)

 The team forgets, neglects or does not follow its core values. (-mcv12b)

-The team presents its core values as a responsibility to the a man, but denies him the corresponding right to be involved in setting or re-evaluating the core values. (-mcv12c)
+The team presents its core values as a responsibility to (one or more of) its members, without giving them the corresponding right to be involved in setting or re-evaluating the core values. (-mcv12c)